 The reopening of Mary Kelly’s trail contributes to the Village of Sayward’s strategy to create an outstanding outdoor experience drawing both tourists and residents.
 Since re-opening, the Village of Sayward has developed additional tourism amenities, linking the trail and contributing to a wider experiential tourism hub in the Sayward Valley.

-Island Coastal Economic Trust funded this project on 2017 through the Capital and Innovation program.
+Island Coastal Economic Trust approved funding for this project in 2017 through the Capital and Innovation program.